Processing multiple texts

 or edsnlp.data.write_*

 methods.
-This triggers the execution of the operations scheduled in the lazy collection and produces the rows of the DataFrame.
+This triggers the execution of the operations scheduled in the stream and produces the rows of the DataFrame.

 We can pass our previous Doc to Dict code as a function to the converter